St. Mary's Church

-Links between Church and School in Eastry are as strong today as ever with the clergy leading weekly worship and members of the congregation serving on the Governing Body and supporting reading.
+Links between Church and School in Eastry are as strong today as ever.
+The church is currently in the process of appointing a new priest who will lead weekly worship and members of the congregation serve on the Governing Body.
 In return the school regularly visits the Church for services including Christmas, Easter and the School Leavers’ Service, as well as other major festivals.

 The clergy participate in and support curricular activities in school which are exploring areas of Church life, for example marriage or baptism, and the school use the Church building as a resource both in their direct learning and in their spiritual, social and cultural development.
-This year children across the school attended two ‘spiritual days’ in Eastry Church exploring prayer stations based upon the senses, and year 6 participated in a pilgrimage to the Church on the Diocesan Day of Prayer and Pilgrimage.
+Visits this year have been limited due to the restrictions associated with Covid-19 but in previous years children across the school attended 'spiritual days’ in Eastry Church exploring prayer stations based upon the senses, and year 6 participated in a pilgrimage to the Church on the Diocesan Day of Prayer and Pilgrimage.

 Joys and concerns in both school and church are shared and held in common and mutual support is given to each other’s events.